imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### 2022

+- We Can Remember It for You Wholesale, by Philip K. Dick
 - [Somewhere at the Edge of the World], by Lauren Withrow
 - The Golden Man, by Philip K. Dick
 - Groucho and Me, by Groucho Marx